 Pick Out an Outfit that Makes You Feel Good

 For most people, having their picture taken is a bit of an awkward experience.
 So it’s important to choose an outfit that makes you feel good about yourself.
 If you’re not comfortable in what you’re wearing, it will show in the photos.
 If you don’t ever wear dresses, don’t feel like you have to wear a dress for the occasion.
 Pick an outfit for you and your loved ones that looks like you.
-Choose something that makes you feel confident and stylish—you’ll feel great and that will show through in the pictures!
+Choose something that makes you feel confident and stylish—you’ll feel great and that will show through when taking pictures!

 Bring Layers and Accessories